AXIHIXA/Memo/notes/cuda/professional_cuda_c_programming.md

     - This unrolling technique has a tremendous impact on performance, even **more than address alignment**.
   - [Local Test Result](./examples/pccp/pccp_176_read_offset_unroll_block.cu)
     - **MANUAL BLOCK UNROLLING IS NOT AS EFFICIENT AS DESCRIBED IN THIS TEXTBOOK!**
-    - **THIS EXAMPLE DOES NOT DELIVER BETTER PERFORMANCE!**
+    - **THIS EXAMPLE DOES NOT SHOW BETTER PERFORMANCE!**
       - This example does not reduce total number of global loads and stores.
-      - Only "exposing more independent memory operations" coudld degrade the overall efficiency.
+      - Only "exposing more independent memory operations" could even degrade the overall efficiency.
-  - Another example (iint reduction):
+  - Another example (iint unrolling, iint reduction, with a block unrolling factor of 4):
-    - Total number of global loads could not be modified (that's the input!);
+    - Number of global loads untouched (that's the input!);
-    - Total number of global stores is reduced by 3/4 (by block unrolling);
+    - Number of global stores reduced by 3/4 (by block unrolling);
     - 3x speedup.
     - [Before Unrolling](./examples/exp/iint/unrolling/iint-before-samp-unroll.cu)
     - [After Unrolling](./examples/exp/iint/unrolling/iint-after-samp-unroll.cu)